-There are also optional channels which most players in the raid group, including me, unsubscribed from because it was too daunting a task to keep track of many, many channels and because often the talk found on these channels is about specific things which did not pertain to the immediate purpose of the raid group.
-They are:
+There are also optional channels which most players in the raid group, including me, unsubscribed from because it is too daunting a task to keep track of that many channels and because the talk found on these channels is irrelevant to the raid.
+Any player can, however, also define custom chat channels to share with other players.
+My Molten Core raid group used six custom channels, broken down by character class/role in the group.